ericberman/MyFlightbookWeb/README.md

   </assemblies>
 </compilation>
 ~~~~
- * Add email.config so that you can send email:
+ * Add email.config to App_Data so that you can send email:
 ~~~~
 <?xml version="1.0"?>
 <smtp deliveryMethod="Network" from="(your email address)">
     <network defaultCredentials="false" port="587" host="..." userName="..." password="..." />
 </smtp>
 ~~~~
- * Add connection.config so that you can talk to the database:
+ * Add connection.config to App_Data so that you can talk to the database:
  ~~~~
  <?xml version="1.0"?>
   <connectionStrings>